The Official Website of Evergreen Park

 During the course of a year most city and county residents of greater Grande Prairie have taken in at least one “event” at the park whether it be Stompede, Festival of Trees, Wedding Show or one of the many trade shows held on the grounds and during that same time thousands from around the Peace Country – which encompasses northwestern Alberta and northeastern British Columbia – make the short trek to the Swan City to take advantage of Evergreen and what it has to offer.

 During the winter the indoor horse stalls are usually full.
-It is the perfect venue to train or just pleasure ride on a daily basis in one of the two heated indoor arenas – the Drysdale Centre and Lewis Hawkes Pavilion.
-In November-December the Heavy Horse Pull Club’s Northern Spirit Light Show delights upwards of 40,000 annually.
+It is the perfect venue to train or just pleasure ride on a daily basis in one of the two heated indoor arenas – the Drysdale Arena and Lewis Hawkes Arena in the Evergreen Park Pavilion.
+In November-December the Heavy Horse Pull Club’s Northern Spirit Light Show delights upwards of 40,000 annually located beside the Wild Horse Casino & Lounge.

-Travellers from around North America stop by during May to October to take advantage of the Evergreen Park Campground – which features 75 spots, all equipped with electricity, water and a dumping station along with a general store, washrooms, showers, laundry and playground.
-It is just steps away from The Evergreen Park Casino, Pines Family Restaurant and the many events held during the spring and summer at the park.
+Travellers from around North America stop by during May to October to take advantage of Neil's RV Campground at Evergreen Park – which features 75 spots, all equipped with electricity, water and a dumping station along with a general store, washrooms, showers, laundry and playground.
+It is just steps away from the Wild Horse Casino & Lounge, Pines Family Restaurant and the many events held during the spring and summer at the park.

-The TARA Centre has helped turn Evergreen Park into the largest full featured exhibition facility north of Edmonton.
+The TARA Energy Services Centre has helped turn Evergreen Park into the largest full featured exhibition facility north of Edmonton.

-The TARA Centre was opened in 2008 and is 105,000 square feet.
-It features a 46,200 square foot main hall, which has hosted concerts by the likes of Dwight Yoakam, Serena Ryder, Big Wreck, Hedley, Blue Rodeo, Nelly and Paul Brandt and is used for trade shows, graduations and other events where lots of room is needed; three 6,600 square foot salons; and four meeting rooms in the 2,000 square foot range each.
-Don Cherry visited the TARA Centre in the summer of 2014 for a fundraiser for a local group.
+The TARA Energy Services Centre was opened in 2008 and is 105,000 square feet.
+It features a 46,200 square foot main hall (Evaskevich Hall), which has hosted concerts by the likes of Dwight Yoakam, Serena Ryder, Big Wreck, Hedley, Blue Rodeo, Nelly and Paul Brandt and is used for trade shows, graduations and other events where lots of room is needed; three 6,600 square foot salons; and four meeting rooms in the 2,000 square foot range each.

-There is also a huge foyer in the TARA Centre as well as administration offices for Evergreen Park staff.
+There is also a huge foyer in the TARA Energy Services Centre as well as administration offices for Evergreen Park staff.

 Evergreen Park also features an archery centre as well as an equestrian complex that includes permanent jumps and water hazards.
 The great expanse of Evergreen Park also allows competitive cross-country horse competitions to take place using the equestrian facility, the track and the picturesque trails through the spruce and pine trees throughout the park.

-The Park is also home to the Learning & Innovation Centre, which has won an award for its tree planting pilot project and the hosts Grande Prairie Minor Baseball Association and its 12 diamonds.
+The Park is also home to the Ducks Unlimited Boreal Wetland Centre, which has won an award for its tree planting pilot project, and the hosts Grande Prairie Minor Baseball Association and its 12 diamonds.
+An outdoor theatre, one of the few in all of Canada, was added to the Park in 2020.

 Evergreen Park – experience it!